Don't Look Now: Re-evaluation

 The reputation of Don't Look Now has grown since its release and it is now regarded as a key work in horror cinema.
+It was ranked 127th and 114th, respectively, in the 2012 and 2022 editions of Sight & Sound's decennial critics poll.

-It has led to some critics re-evaluating their original opinions of it: Roger Ebert, nearly thirty years after his original review, stated that he had come to an "accommodation" with his reservations about what he termed the "admitted weakness of the denouement".
+Some critics who reviewed the film on its original release have offered re-evaluations.
+Roger Ebert, nearly thirty years after his original review, added Don't Look Now to his list of The Great Movies, increasing the rating from three stars to his top rank of four stars.
+Ebert stated he had come to an "accommodation" with his reservations about what he termed the "admitted weakness of the denouement".
 Having gone through the film shot by shot, he came to the conclusion it is a "masterpiece of physical filmmaking, in the way the photography evokes mood and the editing underlines it with uncertainty".
-It was ranked 127th by Sight & Sound in the 2012 edition of their decennial critics poll.Don't Look Now is also very well regarded by other industry professionals.
+While the plot described in a brief summary would seem routine, it is the film's "visual style, acting, and mood that evoke its uncanny power [...Don't Look Now] works through apprehension, not plot or action."Don't Look Now is also well regarded by many film industry professionals.
 A survey of 1,000 people who work across the film and television industry, undertaken by the British Film Institute in 1999, saw the film ranked eighth on their list of top 100 British films of the 20th century.
 It also topped a similar list organised by Time Out London in 2011, in which 150 film industry professionals were polled.
 In 2012 Time Out also undertook a poll of the horror industry, in which more than 100 professionals who work within or have connections to the genre selected their favourite horror films, which saw Don't Look Now finish in twelfth position.
 It has also featured in Sight & Sound's directors poll—run in tandem with their critics poll—placing in the top 100 in 2012 and the top 50 in 2022.